9 Signs It’s Time to Cut Off Family—and What to Do

 6. Longing for reconciliation

 Estranged individuals often grapple with a desire for reconciliation, even when the relationship is toxic or abusive.
+Hope for change can linger long after the decision to go no-contact.

 7. Practical challenges

-There are practical challenges such as legal issues, family events, or shared responsibilities that may require negotiation or management when you’ve cut off family members.
+There are practical challenges, such as legal issues, family events, or shared responsibilities, that may require negotiation or management when you’ve cut off family members.

 8. Mental health impact